bl-sdk/bl-sdk.github.io/_willow1_mods/MissionProgress.md

 - **Enable DLC Missions**: 216 missions instead of 126.
 - **Flag Skipped Missions**: The red list on or off.
 - **Achievement Warnings**: A red note when a known bug in the current mission can cost you an achievement.
+- **Enable Side Missions**: Side missions counted and listed, or main missions only.
 - **Upcoming missions shown**: How many missions to list ahead.